Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 This project shows the Data Adapter and Metadata Adapters for the *Hello World" Tutorial* to show how to use AMF with the Lightstreamer Flex Client Library ([docs](http://www.lightstreamer.com/docs/client_flashflexas_asdoc/index.html)).

-As example of a client using this adapter, you may refer to the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).
+As an example of a client using this adapter, you may refer to the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).

 ## Details